 A little about myself..

-I’m a registered dietitian and alumni of the University of North Dakota in Grand Forks!
+I’m an RD and alumni of the University of North Dakota in Grand Forks!
 I’m married to a wonderful man who is the oldest of 10 kids (most of them live in Grand Forks) so we have lots of family time.
 I currently work at a nursing home as a Clinical Dietitian where I get to help residents who are at nutritional risk or help prevent them from being at risk.
 I have really enjoyed the transition from college to full time working, but it is definitely a change!
 My husband and I will be moving to Fargo, North Dakota in the fall for a new teaching position for him (he’s a high school English teacher!).
 I hope to expand my business to the Fargo area and reach a wider audience!